-The authors wish to acknowledge the financial assistance rendered by the Human Sciences Research Council (HSRC) towards the costs of this research.
-They would also like to thank the Johannesburg Stock Exchange (JSE) for providing the share price data used in the study.
-Opinions expressed and conclusions drawn are those of the authors and are not to be regarded as those of either the HSRC or the JSE.
+The authors wish to acknowledge the financial assistance rendered by the Human Sciences Research Council towards the costs of this research.
+Opinions expressed and conclusions drawn are those of the authors and are not to be regarded as those of the HSRC.
+The authors also wish to acknowledge the assistance and valuable comments of G.D.I.
+Barr and R.C. van den Honert in the preparation of this paper.